 The Old Wesleyans did eventually leave the South Street Chapel, though for a few years they were a small group, looking for a new chapel home.
-Only in 1855 did they secure a piece of land in Market Street and the foundation stone of a new chapel was laid on July 12th of that year, after which there was an afternoon tea followed by a public meeting held in a large marquee erected in a field belonging to Matthew Hobson.
+Only in 1855 did they secure a piece of land in Market Street and the foundation stone of a new chapel was laid on July 12th of that year, by William Turner Shaw of Derby, after which there was an afternoon tea at the White Lion Inn, followed by a public meeting held in a large marquee erected in a field belonging to Matthew Hobson.

 Market Street Methodist Church c1857 (courtesy of Ilkeston Reference Library).
 The passers-by are walking along Market Street

 Once built — and standing opposite Extension Street — the chapel was described in White‘s Directory (1857) as ’a neat Gothic building’ costing £500, with sittings for about 250 persons.
 The same directory refers to the Wesleyan Reformers for the first time, occupying the South Street Chapel; there is no mention of the United Methodist Free Churches.